 We knew from the beginning that improved data aggregation was meaningless without a great delivery system, so we built one.
-If you haven’t seen the Blueleaf advisor dashboard and client portal recently, call or email our coaches to set up a demo.
+If you haven’t seen the Blueleaf advisor dashboard and client mobile app or portal recently, call or email our coaches to set up a demo.

 Blueleaf Handles Client Service Issues so You Don’t Have To

 If you’ve got a great user experience and a fair price, data aggregation should be perfect, right?
 Not quite.
 Technology is always evolving, so there’s always more to address.
 Unfortunately, without the right service approach, you can wind up with frustrated clients.

 Blueleaf is solving that problem too.
 Our data connections rarely break and onboarding new accounts is typically a quick and painless experience, yet there are exceptions.
 When clients struggle with these issues, you don’t have to be on call as an unofficial member of the “geek squad.”
 They contact us directly.

 This service model, coupled with new pricing and a better user interface, eliminates most of the headaches that advisors associate with data aggregation.